 , (24)

-Each physical quantity is matched with one the best suitable structure parameter, e.g., the coupling coefficient |k| is matched with spacing S between resonators.
+Each physical quantity is matched with one of the best suitable structure parameters, e.g., the coupling coefficient |k| is matched with spacing S between resonators.

 The correction operation for an odd component involves correction operations for frequency-related structure parameters.
 The correction operation for an even component involves correction operations for coupling-related structural parameters.
-For example, the correction operation for D5 > 0 comes down to increasing the coupling coefficient |k12| and simultaneously decreasing the coupling coefficient |k23|; to assure that the value of the product is not changed i.e. |k12|2|k23| (Belyaev et al, 1996).
+For example, the correction operation for D5 > 0 comes down to increasing the coupling coefficient |k12| and simultaneously decreasing the coupling coefficient |k23| to assure that the value of the product is not changed, i.e. |k12|2|k23| (Belyaev et al., 1996).

 Amari, S., LeDrew, C. and Menzel, W., 2006.
-Space-mapping optimization of coupled- resonator microwave filters.
+Space-mapping optimization of coupled-resonator microwave filters.
 IEEE Transactions on Microwave Theory and Techniques, Vol. 54, No. 5, 2153-2159.

 Amari, S. and Bekheit, M., 2007.
 Physical interpretation and implications of similarity transformations in coupled resonator filter design.
 IEEE Transactions on Microwave Theory and Techniques, Vol. 55, No. 6, 1139-1153.